zuiko21/minimOS/hard/minicoco.md

 which would mean _another_ 62256 chip. **ROM size** would be reduced to a reasonable **32 kiB** _without mirroring_. `PB2` on VIA1
 is no longer the `ROMSEL` outbut, but back an _input_ tied to ground (or +5v in some boards).
 Decoding circuitry must be modified anyway in order to use a **single 16 kiB EPROM** (or 32K for CoCo compatibility) instead of the _two 8 kiB ROMs_ on the original.

+In any case, putting a _pulled-down_ `ROMSEL` into EPROM's **pin 1** will allow the use of the alternative "64" ROM, while the missing 32K RAM could be added on the **expansion port**.
+This way, a 27C512 EPROM is a must for Dragon 64 compatibility, even if no CoCo support is desired.

+Since pin 1 is `Vpp` on any EPROM of 32 kiB or less, a _pulled-up_ (or pulled _down_?) jumper is provided if Dragon 64 support is not needed.
+Similarly, **pin 27** (`A14` or `/PGM`) should have a jumper allowing the use of a 27C128 for _non-switchable_ operation.

 ## Specs